risawitama/verbose-potato/README.md

-## What do you call a criminal going down the stairs?
-Condescending
+## What has ears but cannot hear?
+A field of corn.